ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/appendix/implementation-notes.md

 000b27e3…c52e  manifest-sha512.txt
 ```

-{: .warning }
-The BagIt manifest is intended to detect "bit rot" and accidental damage,
+{% include callout.html type="warning" content='The BagIt manifest is intended to detect "bit rot" and accidental damage,
 it does not provide proof the RO-Crate has not been deliberately
-tampered with, as a malicious actor can also update the checksums.
+tampered with, as a malicious actor can also update the checksums.' %}

 Guarding against such scenarious would require additional cryptographic
 measures, e.g.